 - All documents must be in PDF format.

-- Multiple training documents should be scanned together to meet application size limits.
+- Multiple training documents should be scanned together to meet application field size limits.

 - Recommendation letters are typically from supervisors familiar with your direct service practice, who have provided reflective practice facilitation.
 If you used other resources for reflective practice facilitation support, we do accept additional letters.

-- All recommendation letters must be on the letterhead of the person recommending the applicant and signed.
+- All recommendation letters must be on the letterhead of the person recommending the applicant and their signature.

 *At this time, we do not accept credit cards.